goldfndr/tasker-habitrpg/README.md

 [Create a profile](http://www.pocketables.com/2013/05/beginners-guide-to-tasker-part-1-5-tasker-basics-new-ui.html) that, within a [Time context](http://tasker.dinglisch.net/userguide/en/timecontext.html), runs once a day (From equals To), with a task of *get streaks*.
 No more wondering what the heck your streaks were after you accidentally didn't login for a couple of days!

 ### Example 2
+Create a profile that, within a Time context, runs periodically in the day (repeats), with a task of *check due* (e.g. every half hour from 11:33 after CDS to 0:33 after CDS).
+A [persistent reminder](http://tasker.dinglisch.net/userguide/en/help/ah_notification.html) (with count) of your remaining dailys!
+Note that there may be a very limited amount of space to display the list (wider in landscape); [AutoNotification](https://play.google.com/store/apps/details?id=com.joaomgcd.autonotification) is one way to display more.

+### Example 3
-Create a profile that, within a Time context, runs periodically in the day (repeats), with a [cloned task](http://tasker.dinglisch.net/userguide/en/activity_main.html#tasks) of *check done*.
-A [persistent reminder](http://tasker.dinglisch.net/userguide/en/help/ah_notification.html) to do that daily!
+Create a profile that, within a Time context, runs periodically in the day (repeats), with a [cloned task](http://tasker.dinglisch.net/userguide/en/activity_main.html#tasks) of *check done* (with ```%taskid``` specifically set).
+A persistent reminder to do your daily!
 Optionally [add a location context](http://tasker.dinglisch.net/userguide/en/loccontext.html) if your daily can't be completed everywhere.

-### Example 3
+### Example 4
-If there's a daily you often forget to perform or check off, you can easily [create a widget](http://tasker.dinglisch.net/userguide/en/app_widgets.html) with a tap shortcut of a clone of *score a task*, and a profile with time context that periodically does a cloned *check done* with actions to change the widget's [image](http://tasker.dinglisch.net/userguide/en/help/ah_change_widget_icon.html) and/or [label](http://tasker.dinglisch.net/userguide/en/help/ah_change_widget_text.html) depending on task completed (rather than notify).
+If there's a specific daily you often forget to perform or check off, you can easily [create a widget](http://tasker.dinglisch.net/userguide/en/app_widgets.html) with a tap shortcut of a clone of *score a task*, and a profile with time context that periodically does a cloned *check done* with actions to change the widget's [image](http://tasker.dinglisch.net/userguide/en/help/ah_change_widget_icon.html) and/or [label](http://tasker.dinglisch.net/userguide/en/help/ah_change_widget_text.html) depending on task completed (rather than notify).
 This functionality is included with Tasker, but you can use Zooper Widget or Minimalistic Text or other plugins for further customization.

 ### Useful tips
 * Strip the [emoji short-names](http://www.emoji-cheat-sheet.com/) from the result.